-- 1. The present report provides an overview of the current working methods of seven of the eight human rights treaty bodies: the Committee on the Elimination of Racial Discrimination (CERD); the Committee on Economic, Social and Cultural Rights (CESCR); the Human Rights Committee (HRC); the Committee on the Elimination of Discrimination against Women (CEDAW); the Committee against Torture (CAT); the Committee on the Rights of the Child (CRC) and the Committee on the Protection of All Migrant Workers and Members of Their Families (CMW).
+- 1. The present report provides an overview of the current working methods of eight of the nine human rights treaty bodies: the Committee on the Elimination of Racial Discrimination (CERD); the Committee on Economic, Social and Cultural Rights (CESCR); the Human Rights Committee (HRC); the Committee on the Elimination of Discrimination against Women (CEDAW); the Committee against Torture (CAT); the Committee on the Rights of the Child (CRC), the Committee on the Protection of All Migrant Workers and Members of Their Families (CMW) and the Committee on the Rights of Persons with Disabilities (CRPD) which held its first session from 23 to 27 February 2009. - 2.
 The report is confined to the working methods of those bodies with respect to the reporting process.
-It does not consider the Subcommittee on Prevention (SPT) established under the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CATOP) which is mandated to set up a system of regular visits to places where people are deprived of their liberty. - 2.
-A ninth human rights treaty body, the Committee on the Rights of Persons with Disabilities (CPRD), is created by the Convention on the Rights of Persons with Disabilities which entered into force, along with its Optional Protocol, on 3 May 2008.
-As of 26 May 2008, twenty-seven States are party to the Convention, of which 16 are party to the Optional Protocol.
-The Committee will be elected by a Conference of States parties which must be convened no later than six months after the entry into force of the Convention.
+It does not consider the Subcommittee on Prevention (SPT) established under the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CATOP) which is mandated to set up a system of regular visits to places where people are deprived of their liberty.